ForlinxEmbedded/ForlinxEmbedded.github.io/platform/rockchip/ok1126bx-s/OK1126B-S_OK1126BJ-S_Linux6_1_141_User_Manual.md

 **Note**:

 - **This feature requires connecting the development board to the network cable.
 Make sure the host IP setting and the client are on the same network segment, ensuring that the host and client are in the same local area netThe username is “forlinx” and the password is “forlinx”.
-Once logged in successfully, you can perform upload and download operations on the file system under the "/home/forlinx' directory.";**
+Once logged in successfully, you can perform upload and download operations on the file system under the "/home/forlinx' directory;"**

 - **The following is tested with the development board IP 172.20.0.129.
 Please make modifications according to the actual situation.
 When debugging the serial port terminal, use the following command to make the changes:**